 From here, you can click on each Issue title to review the Issue details in the 3rd pane.
 Issue details includes the end user’s name, email, and device, the conversation between the Agent and end user, any tags applied to the Issue, the Queue that the Issue is assigned to, and options for updating the Issue (described in more detail below).

 The other tabs allow you to review the metadata and Custom Issue Fields associated with this Issue.
-To learn more about these topics, please see our guide to Understanding Metadata, Custom Issue Fields, & Tags.
+To learn more about these topics, please see our FAQ What’s the difference between Metadata, Custom Issue Fields, and tags?
 You can also review other Issues submitted by the same user in the past.

 You can view the actions taken on an Issue by clicking the button in the bottom right.
 The Issue Details page will update to display all actions that were taken on an Issue in addition to the messages and other data.